In all my years travelling I’ve never really come across a place I didn’t like.

-I ended up spending four nights in Istanbul before heading west, knocking off the major sights while eating my way through the city.
+I ended up spending four nights in Istanbul before heading west to Gallipoli, knocking off the major sights while eating my way through the city.
 The Topkapi Palace, Blue Mosque, spice market, Istiklal Street, Kadikoy, all while eating as much Turkish food as my stomach would allow.

 The city itself was stunningly beautiful.
 Lots of little alleyways and coffee shops hidden amongst cobblestone streets, a deep history to explore, and a cheap and functioning public transport system to get you anywhere you needed to go.
 Regular ferries carted people between the Asian and European sides of the city for only a couple of dollars, and the food was delicious, just as I’d expected.

 What let the city down was my interactions with the local people.
 During my limited time in the city and the rest of the country, I found the Turkish to be quite an insular community – not hostile in any way, but just a bit cold and stand-offish.
 It can be easy to quickly disregard this as plain unfriendliness, so I wanted to dig a bit deeper to understand why I was getting this vibe.

 Over my remaining days in Turkey, I spent most of my time closely examining my interactions with the locals.
 I found the Turkish often fell between two extremes – while some showed extreme friendliness and kindness, the others were so dismissive it was as if they were offended I was even talking to them.